Electoral Backgrounder: Influencing votes

 Introduction

-3. This Backgrounder provides introductory information in relation to ss 325A, 326 and 327 of the Act.
-These sections provide that it is a criminal offence to engage in certain activities with the intention of influencing the votes of electors or interfering with the exercise of a person's political rights or duties relating to elections.
-Relevant provisions of the Act are detailed at page 7 of this Backgrounder.
+3. This Backgrounder provides introductory information in relation to ss 325A, 326 and 327 of the Electoral Act, and the equivalent provisions in the Referendum Act (ss 118A, 119 and 120).
+These sections provide that it is a criminal offence to engage in certain activities with the intention of influencing the votes of electors or interfering with the exercise of a person's political rights or duties relating to elections (or referendums).
+Relevant provisions of the Electoral Act and Referendum Act are detailed below.

 4. Readers should not rely on the information in this document as a statement of how the law will apply in any particular case.
 Accordingly, if you are in doubt about the interpretation of the law in particular circumstances you should seek your own independent legal advice.